Generalized Label Enhancement with Sample Correlations: Abstract

 \section{Abstract}

-Recently, label distribution learning (LDL) has drawn much attention in machine learning, where LDL model is learned from labeled instances.
-Different from single-label and multi-label annotations, label distributions describe the instance by multiple labels with different intensities and accommodates to more general conditions.
-As most existing machine learning datasets merely provide logical labels, label distributions are unavailable in many real-world applications.
+Recently, label distribution learning (LDL) has drawn much attention in machine learning, where LDL model is learned from labelel instances.
+Different from single-label and multi-label annotations, label distributions describe the instance by multiple labels with different intensities and accommodate to more general scenes.
+Since most existing machine learning datasets merely provide logical labels, label distributions are unavailable in many real-world applications.
 To handle this problem, we propose two novel label enhancement methods, i.e., Label Enhancement with Sample Correlations (LESC) and generalized Label Enhancement with Sample Correlations (gLESC).
-More specifically, LESC employs a low-rank representation of samples in the feature space, and gLESC leverages a tensor multi-rank minimization to further investigate sample correlations in both the feature space and label space.
-Benefit from the sample correlations, the proposed method can boost the performance of LE.
-Extensive experiments on 14 benchmark datasets demonstrate the effectiveness of our methods.
+More specifically, LESC employs a low-rank representation of samples in the feature space, and gLESC leverages a tensor multi-rank minimization to further investigate the sample correlations in both the feature space and label space.
+Benefitting from the sample correlations, the proposed methods can boost the performance of label enhancement.
+Extensive experiments on 14 benchmark datasets demonstrate the effectiveness and superiority of our methods.

 }

 \IEEEdisplaynontitleabstractindextext